robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/14-Choosing-a-cloud/README.md

 - Specialty features like AI, video encoding, or mobile device integration
 - Familiarity or recommendations

 So which cloud should you choose?
 I recommend you walk into the IT department, say "Azure" and "AWS", and some eager soul will explain to you the benefits of their favorite cloud for about an hour.
-I completely agree -- that's the correct cloud for you.
+I completely agree; that's the correct cloud for you.

 ... but since we need an opinion in this course, I choose Azure.
 As of this writing, Azure has the ["Industry's best Kubernetes experience"](https://azure.microsoft.com/en-us/blog/kubernetes-on-azure/).
 Spinning up a cluster is drop-dead easy.
 Publishing containers is easy.
 Building a DevOps pipeline for containers is easy.